cypator/splate-api/source/index.html.md

 In addition, in the event of a communication breakdown, the client can send a “Request Trade Capture Report” message and include in it all the Order Id’s for which they want to verify if a trade was created or not.

-# FIX Taker API

-## Messages, Products and FIX Support
+## FIX Messages, Products and Support
 * The API supports the following:
   * FIX version 4.4 (recommended) and 4.2
   * Single session or Dual session